muddana/muddana.github.io/_posts/2013-12-15-organizing-global-day-of-rage.markdown

 <img src="/assets/377placards.jpg" width="500px" alt="Preparing placards"/>

 There was a lot of support from various people around Harvard Square.
 A lot of locals stopped by to join the protest to support the cause.
-The sweetest of all was the family with a kid stopped by on their walk around the neighborhood, they joined alongside us in the protest impromptu.
+The sweetest of all was the family with a kid that stopped by on their walk around the neighborhood, they joined alongside us in the protest impromptu.

 Overall, it was a great experience.
 We got to contribute to the outrage again the ruling.
 It was great to see the support we found in the community in and around Boston/Cambridge.